Ruby Harrold: World championships

-In October Harrold competed at the 2014 World Artistic Gymnastics Championships in Nanning, China, it was her second appearance at a World Championship event after first competing at the 2013 World Artistic Gymnastics Championships in Antwerp, Belgium.
+In October, Harrold competed at the 2014 World Artistic Gymnastics Championships in Nanning, China, it was her second appearance at a World Championship event after first competing at the 2013 World Artistic Gymnastics Championships in Antwerp, Belgium.
 In qualification, Harrold contributed scores of 14.600 on vault, 14.733 on uneven bars, 13.700 on the balance beam and 13.733 on the floor for an all-around score of 56.766 and helping team Great Britain qualify in 4th place, a record breaking qualifying position for the team.
 Harrold, qualified in 9th place for the all-around competition and in 10th place for the uneven bars final.
-Due to the two per country rule, Tan Jiaxin of China, who qualified in 3rd place behind Yao Jinnan and Huang Huidan and Ekaterina Kramarenko of Russia who also qualified in 9th place behind Aliya Mustafina and Daria Spiridonova could not proceed to the finals.
+Due to the two-per-country rule, Tan Jiaxin of China, who qualified in 3rd place behind Yao Jinnan and Huang Huidan and Ekaterina Kramarenko of Russia, who also qualified in 9th place behind Aliya Mustafina and Daria Spiridonova, could not proceed to the finals.

-In the team final Harrold competed on three events, vault scoring 14.800, the uneven bars scoring 14.066 and the floor exercise scoring 13.700 contributing to Great Britain's team total of 168.495 and their 6th-place finish.
+In the team final, Harrold competed on three events, vault scoring 14.800, the uneven bars scoring 14.066 and the floor exercise scoring 13.700 contributing to Great Britain's team total of 168.495 and their 6th-place finish.
 In the All-Around final, Harrold finished in 11th place, improving on her 17th-place finish at the 2013 World Championships.
 She scored 14.683 on vault, 14.400 on the uneven bars, 13.066 on the balance beam and 13.466 on the floor exercise to finish with a total of 55.615, just behind teammate Claudia Fragapane in 10th place.
 Harrold also competed in her second World Championship uneven bars final after her first final in 2013.
-With an unfortunate fall during the middle of her routine, Harrold placed 8th with a score 13.666 behind her teammate Rebecca Downie who finished in 5th place.
+With an unfortunate fall during the middle of her routine, Harrold placed 8th with a score 13.666, behind her teammate Becky Downie, who finished in 5th place.

 2015

 In January, it was confirmed that Harrold would compete at the 2015 AT&T American Cup, her first appearance at the competition, alongside compatriot Claudia Fragapane.
 The event was set in Arlington, Texas on 7 March.
-However, as of 20 January, due to a minor injury, Harrold pulled out of the American Cup and was replaced by Natsumi Sasada of Japan.
+However, by 20 January, due to a minor injury, Harrold pulled out of the American Cup and was replaced by Natsumi Sasada of Japan.

-Harrold returned to competition at the British Team Championships where she helped The academy finish in third place contributing a score of 14.000 on the vault, 13.850 on the balance beam and 12.500 on the floor exercise.
+Harrold returned to competition at the British Team Championships, where she helped The Academy finish in third place, contributing a score of 14.000 on the vault, 13.850 on the balance beam and 12.500 on the floor exercise.

 Later in that month, Harrold competed with Rebecca Tunney at the World Challenge Cup in Osijek, Croatia.
 She won a gold medal in the uneven bars final with a score of 14.125, 0.850 clear from silver medalist Annika Urvikko.

 On 12 November 2015, she signed the National Letter of Intent to Louisiana State University.